agile-learning-institute/stage0/developer_edition/README.md

 ## Overview

-The stage0 Developer Edition is a comprehensive development environment designed to streamline the process of building and testing micro-services.
-It provides a set of tools and services that enable developers to focus on writing code without worrying about the underlying infrastructure.
+The stage0 Developer Edition is a bash command line utility designed to streamline the process of building and testing stage0 micro-services.
+It provides a set of tools and services that enable developers to focus on writing code without worrying about the underlying infrastructure, or backing services.

 ## Documentation